 Hoisin or soy sauce, optional

-How to Make Lettuce Wraps
+How to Make these Lettuce Wraps

 Heat olive oil in a large skillet.